stackbuilders/hapistrano/README.md

   '--keep-releases' argument passed via the CLI takes precedence over this value.
 If neither CLI nor configuration file value is specified, it defaults to '5'
+* `keep_one_failed` - A boolean specifying whether to keep all failed releases or just one (the latest failed release), the '--keep-one-failed' flag passed via the CLI takes precedence over this value.
+If neither CLI nor configuration file value is specified, it defaults to false (i.e. keep all failed releases).
 * `linked_files:`- Listed files that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
 Can be used for configuration files that need to be persisted (e.g. dotenv files).  **NOTE:** The directory structure _must_